Ethanol Vehicle Buying Guide

 How Much Does the Fuel Cost?

-Remember, there’s less energy in a gallon of E85—so the effective price per mile for flex-fuel cars using E85 tracks closely to gasoline cars.
+Commonly, the national average price for a gallon of E85 Ethanol ran between $0.25 and $0.50 less than a gallon of gasoline.
+But remember, there’s less energy in a gallon of E85—so the effective price per mile for flex-fuel cars using E85 tracks closely to gasoline cars.
 There are also regional differences in prices to consider.
-In mid-December, when the cheapest E85 in Minnesota was $2.67 a gallon, the least expensive E85 you could find in California was $3.09.
+When the cheapest E85 in locations, like Minnesota, feel like a complete steal, the least expensive E85 you could find in California can be as much as one-dollar higher.

 Is It Green?